tosborne1215/SamanthaDelvecchio/README.md

 3. Make Changes like adding files or changing text.
 4. This is like saving `git commit -am "A description of changes."`
 5. This sends the change to github. `git push origin <smallnameofchanges>`
+6. Go here and create a Pull Request.
+Select the name <smallnameofchanges>

 # Where is the content?
 Pretty much just look at /webapp/app/templates/index.html